AudTheCodeWitch/high-performance-postgresql-workbook/GLOSSARY.md

 ### Declarative Model
 Users write SQL statements that describe what data they want.
 The database management system determines how to execute the statements efficiently.

+### Meta-command
+A special command in `psql` that starts with a backslash (`\`).
+Meta-commands are used to perform various tasks, such as listing tables, describing table structures, and managing database connections.

 ### Migration
 A set of instructions that modify the database schema.
 These are timestamped and committed to version control.